fatihsolmaz22/Bachelorarbeit_FS22/README.md

 # Bachelorarbeit_FS22

-## Set-Up
+## Setup
 Clone this project to a local folder.

 ### Poetry
-Install [Peotry](https://python-poetry.org/docs/) which is a tool for dependency management and packaging in Python.
+Install [Poetry](https://python-poetry.org/docs/) which is a tool for dependency management and packaging in Python.
 Poetry requires Python 2.7 or 3.5+.
 You can install Poetry using the following commands.

 #### osx / linux / bashonwindows:
 curl -sSL https://raw.githubusercontent.com/python-poetry/poetry/master/get-poetry.py | python